Skip to main content

 prompt-user-to-confirm-their-data

-- Transparency: By displaying the user's data to them, you ensure they're aware of what data you've received about them.
+1. Transparency: By displaying the user's data to them, you ensure they're aware of what data you've received about them.

-- Accuracy: Although Verified provides very high quality data, we can never guarantee all data will be perfectly accurate.
+2. Accuracy: Although Verified provides very high quality data, we can never guarantee all data will be perfectly accurate.
 By having the user confirm their data, you can better avoid inaccuracies.
 Depending on your use case, you may want to give the user the ability to edit their data.

 We recommend that you:

-a.
-Use a form with autofilled inputs
+2. Use a form with autofilled inputs for edit mode

 You can enable or disable each input depending on whether you want the user to be able to edit the data it contains.
 The upside of allowing the user to edit data is that it allows them to correct any inaccuracies.
 The downside is that user input isn't verified and may make fraud more likely.